How to Build a Pea Gravel Patio

-As suggested by the name, pea gravel is about the size of 3/8-inch diameter peas.
-Each piece of gravel is rounded and smooth, making it ideal for patios since it is far less prone to clumping up and retaining footprints than gravel with angled sides.
+As suggested by the name, pea gravel is about the size of 3/8-inch-diameter peas.
+Each piece of gravel is rounded and smooth, making it nice to walk on and less prone to clumping up and retaining footprints than gravel with angled sides.

 - Measuring tape

-- Metal rake
+- Bow rake

 Select the Patio Space

 Confirm that the patio location will work for gravel.
 Steep places will not do well with this project.
 Because pea gravel is rounded and smooth, its angle of repose can be as low as 20 degrees; at steeper pitches, it will begin to shift.
 Heavy foot traffic can disturb gravel and create a mess.
 If an unusual amount of water is coursing through the area, the water can easily wash away the gravel.